COLUMN-Is gold over inflation? No impact so far from surging CPIs: Russell

 By Clyde Russell

-Dec 14 - Gold has so far failed to rally in the face of the highest U.S. inflation in almost 30 years, suggesting that a long-held market orthodoxy may be breaking down.
+LAUNCESTON, Australia, Dec 14 (Reuters) - Gold has so far failed to rally in the face of the highest U.S. inflation in almost 30 years, suggesting that a long-held market orthodoxy may be breaking down.

 The price of spot gold XAU= ended at $1,786.94 an ounce on Monday, down from a recent high of $1,876.90, reached on Nov.
 16.